3t13nn3/2D-Fractal/README.md

 # Fractal-2D
-A simple program that allow you to play with some 2D fractals made in GLSL.
+A simple program that allow you to play with some 2D fractals made in C++ & GLSL.

 This project aims at learn the foundation of fractals and then play with some.